endroid/symfony-application/_se/GUIDELINES.md

     * Store deltas in a separate table
     * Save date created, updated and deleted (in case of soft delete)
     * Take care of relations (foreign keys) when using soft delete
-* Never expose internals
-    * Avoid constructions like $task->getTags()->addTag(...)
-        * Requires changes in multiple locations when changed
-    * Instead of an ArrayCollection return an array containing the items
-* Only extend a class when the new class is semantically a subclass
-    * Do not use extend to simply reuse functionality
-        * You could still use traits for shared functionality
-* Always program against interfaces when creating reusable code
-    * When you create an abstract class you should still use an interface
-* Reduce nesting as much as possible
-    * When checking for a condition: negate the condition and break
-    * Create multiple methods when you have too many for loops
-* Never store data serialized
-    * Great performance overhead when filtering on parts of that data

 ## Symfony

 * Use an asset packer when possible